Lac à Jack: Geography

-From the mouth of Jack's lake, the current descends on 2.1 km towards the south the outlet of Jack's lake; from there, the current follows the course of the Malbaie river on 148.9 km with a drop of 818 m which flows to La Malbaie in the Saint Lawrence River.
+From the mouth of Jack's lake, the current descends on 2.1 km towards the south of the outlet of Jack's lake; from there, the current follows the course of the Malbaie river on 148.9 km with a drop of 818 m which flows to La Malbaie in the Saint Lawrence River.

 Main attractions

 One of the largest in the Laurentian wildlife reserve, Lac à Jack is popular for speckled trout fishing (30,000 catches per year).
 In addition, a canoe-camping circuit on the Malbaie River begins at the foot of the dam to cross the entire park; the descent allows you to admire the wild landscape of the park.

 Toponymy

 This toponymic designation appears on regional map number 3, 1943.

 The name "Grand lac à Jack" appeared on maps at the beginning of the 20th century.
 The origin of the toponym remains uncertain.
 However, the presence of an Amerindian named Jacques Bacon, who spent the summer camping in these areas with his family, several decades ago, could be linked to the origin of this body of water.
 The construction of the Lac-à-Jack dam allowed the passage of a road that links the Jacques-Cartier lake sector to the Grands-Jardins conservation park.
 This name was approved on April 3, 1959, by the Commission de géographie du Québec.
 Grand lac Jack and Grand lac à Jack are variants of the official name.

 The toponym "Lac à Jack" was formalized on December 5, 1968, at the Place Names Bank of the Commission de toponymie du Québec.